asif-hanif/baple/DATASETS.md

         |── classnames.txt
  ```

 where `dataset-name` is the name of the dataset, `train` and `test` are the directories containing the training and testing images, respectively, and `classnames.txt` text file lists the class folder names and their corresponding actual class names.
-The `train` and `test` directories contain subdirectories for each class, which contain the images for that class.
+The `train` and `test` directories contain sub-directories for each class, which contain the images for that class.
 An example structure of `train` and `test` directories is as follows:

 ```bash
 |── train/